- Level of Instruction

 Supplies: A complete kit of supplies including a spindle, hand-processed and carded wool in various sheep breeds, yarn samples for study, and roving (a $30 value) is included in the cost of enrollment.
 You'll also need a computer, laptop, or tablet with a camera and mic as well as a fast, reliable internet connection.

 If you are registering for this class in a location outside the contiguous United States, additional shipping charges may apply.
 Please contact firstname.lastname@example.org when you register for more information.

 Special Instructions: When registering for the class, please make sure to use the address you'd like the kit shipped to, and the email address you'd like the Zoom meeting invitation sent to.
 You will receive links to the Zoom session by email sometime during the week prior to the class.

 Registration for this class has closed.

 About the Instructor

-Hailing from the Great Plains, Lesley Darling's passion for fiber and folklife has led her on quite the journey!
-From herding with rare-breed sheep in Wales, learning a dying language whilst knitting with elders in Sweden, and beyond.
+Hailing from the Great Plains, Lesley Darling's passion for fiber and folklife has led her on quite the journey – from herding with rare-breed sheep in Wales to learning a dying language whilst knitting with elders in Sweden and beyond.
 In addition to growing and foraging natural dyes, she practices off-road knitting, creates conceptual nature-based garments, and occasionally spins and weaves.
 She teaches throughout the Midwest and Appalachia and loves to work with beginners and intermediate students with humor while sparking their curiosity for folk culture.